 - Define font family for the editor and console.
 When you just open the Font or Console Fonts

 - Define font family for the editor and console.
-When you just open the Font or Console Fonts pages under the Colors and Fonts node, PhpStorm performs analysis of all the available fonts, and presents them in the Available fonts list.
+When you just open the Font or Console Fonts pages under the Colors and Fonts node, PhpStorm displays Editor Font area where you can configure primary and secondary fonts, their size and line spacing.

 Define the desired font type using the Bold and Italic check boxes.
 Next, select the check box Foreground, and right click the color preview to customize: